 And for businesses already poised to escape Colorado’s ideological cousins like California, New Jersey, and New York, the signals have already been sent.

 Policy impacts that deliver frustration and disappointment lag behind the exhilaration of victory, making them hard for the public to identify.
-But for those following more closely, Colorado’s stellar image as a land of opportunity is expired until further notice.
+But for those following more closely, Colorado’s stellar image as a land of opportunity may be tarnished as corrections become out of reach.